TMJ Therapy and Sleep Center of Colorado logo

 Sleep Apnea Symptoms

-Sleep apnea can be difficult to diagnose because many of the symptoms are overlapping and common for other conditions.
-80% of all patients go undiagnosed, underdiagnosed, and untreated.
-Make an appointment with your Denver sleep dentist.
-Dr. Kevin Berry focuses on sleep apnea and has the experience and abilities to treat your sleep disorder.
+This sleeping disorder can be difficult to diagnose because many of the symptoms overlap with other conditions.
+In fact, 80% of all patients go undiagnosed, underdiagnosed, and untreated.
+Make an appointment with your Denver sleep dentist, Dr. Kevin Berry, who focuses on dental sleep medicine and has the experience and abilities to treat your sleep disorder.

 Some symptoms occur during the night, but others show themselves during the day.
 Monitor yourself for these symptoms: